Axual/terraform-provider-axual/docs/resources/environment.md

 - `id` (String) Environment unique identifier

+## Note
  - Public Environments cannot be deleted
- - Currently the only Environment specific setting that can be set is `enforceDataMasking` with possible true/false value
+ - Currently, the only Environment specific setting that can be set is `enforceDataMasking` with possible true/false value

 ## Example Usage